JohnDoe-sudo/TheHtml/README.md

 # TheHtml
-it's the HTML code of a three-part code
+This is the HTML code of a web page for hiring medieval mercenary-warrior pigs.